by Luke Wayne

 What's more, Genesis goes on to say that life is in the blood (Genesis 9:3-6) which the rest of the Old Testament frequently affirms.
 We have blood long before we have breath.
 Indeed, just four weeks after conception our heart is already pumping blood.1 It is not surprising that early Jewish commentators even appeal to Genesis 9 as explicitly prohibiting abortion.2 The fact that unborn children have not taken a breath didn't seem to matter.
 They have their own lifeblood flowing through them, so they have life.
 The biblical case for life beginning with blood is much stronger than the case for life beginning with breath.
 Yet, the scriptures actually seem to go even further, tracing human life all the way back to conception.

 David wrote in one of his great Psalms of repentance:

 "Indeed, I was guilty when I was born; I was sinful when my mother conceived me," (Psalm 51:5).

 One can hardly imagine David being sinful at conception if he was not yet a living person.
 Even more, when the eternal Son of God became flesh and took on human life, He Himself began his human life at conception.
 Matthew 1:20 even describes Him as "the child who has been conceived."
 It also happens to be a biological reality that, at the moment of conception, a distinct organism comes to be.
 There is continuity of life from that moment forward, with no identifiable point where the human embryo suddenly becomes something different than it was before.
-There seem to be both biblical and practical reasons to assume that human life begins at conception and is morally significant from that moment forward.
+There seem to be both biblical and practical reasons to assume that human life begins at conception and is morally significant from that very instant.